 The platform I study matches households to providers of septic pit desludgings in Dakar, Senegal.
+Rapid urbanization means a majority of households in Dakar lack access to the sewage network, and must instead rely on concrete septic pits which fill periodically and must be emptied (desludged).
+Improving management of fecal waste by increasing the use of mechanized pit emptying services is a key public health and environmental challenge in many dense cities (Kresch et al., 2020).
 The market for sanitation services in Dakar has traditionally been characterized by high search costs for consumers and spatially dispersed service providers who may collude to keep prices high.
 Markets characterized by high search costs, market power, and negotiated prices often exhibit reduced consumer welfare and inefficient matching (Allen et al., 2019; Salz, 2022).
-These frictions may cause households to rely on manual methods to desludge septic pits, with important negative implications for neighborhood environmental quality and child health.
+These frictions may cause households to turn to manual methods to desludge septic pits, with important negative implications for neighborhood environmental quality and child health.

-I exploit quasi-experimental variation in neighborhood-level exposure to subsidies offered to households to identify the longer-run effects on use of the matching platform.
-In 2013, the Senegalese government launched a call center and matching platform designed to connect households with providers of mechanized desludging services using auctions (Deutschmann et al., 2021).
+I exploit quasi-random variation in neighborhood-level exposure to subsidies offered to households to identify the longer-run effects on adoption of the matching platform.
+In 2013, the Senegalese government launched the platform together with a call center to connect households with providers of mechanized desludging services using auctions (Deutschmann et al., 2024a).
 In 2014, Lipscomb and Schechter (2018) (henceforth, LS) provided subsidies to randomly-selected households in about 400 neighborhoods.
-In 2017, two years after the LS subsidies ended, the government ran a major city-wide subsidy and advertising campaign in Dakar intended to increase adoption of improved sanitation services.
-To access both
+To access the subsidies provided by LS, households were required to call in and use the matching platform.